-Component Input Technical simulation Market-economic

-simulation

-Coal boilers Efficiency Are given priority after solar Are given priority after solar
+Component Input Technical simulation Market-economic simulation Coal boilers Oil boilers Ngas boilers Biomass boilers Efficiency Hourly distribution (Fuel consumption is defined as demand) Are given priority after solar thermal.
+Are given priority after solar thermal.

-Oil boilers Hourly distribution thermal. thermal.

-Ngas boilers (Fuel consumption is

-Biomass boilers defined as demand)

-·

 H2 micro CHP Ngas micro CHP Biomass micro CHP Heat demand Hourly distribution capacity (in % of max heat) (Reserve boiler with boiler efficiency of natural gas or biomass boilers is assumed) Thermal efficiency Electric efficiency Variable operational costs of both CHP and boilers Heat storage capacity Is given priority after solar thermal and before boiler.
 Heat storage (if any) is used first in order to utilise solar thermal and, secondly, to relocate CHP production with the aim of decreasing excess electricity production and the quantity of condensing power in the overall system.
 The marginal cost, including fuel costs and taxes of electricity production on CHP, is compared to boiler only production.
 CHP is activated if the marginal cost is below the market price.
 Heat storage is used in order to achieve best market prices of electricity produced on CHP.
 Heat pumps in individual houses Heat demand Hourly distribution capacity (in % of max heat) (Reserve electric boiler is assumed) COP Variable operational costs of both heat pump and electric heating Heat storage Are given priority after solar thermal and before electric boiler.
 Heat storage (if any) is used first in order to utilise solar thermal and, secondly, to relocate heat pump consumption with the aim of decreasing excess electricity production and the quantity of condensing power in the overall system.
 The marginal cost of producing heat on heat pumps including taxes is compared to electric heating and the least-cost option is chosen.
 Heat storage is used in order to achieve lowest market prices of the electricity consumed by heat pumps.
 Electric heating in individual houses Heat demand Hourly distribution Heat storage Is given priority after solar thermal.
-Heat storage (if any) is used first in order to utilise solar thermal and, secondly, to relocate electric heating consumption with the aim of decreasing excess electricity production and the quantity of condensing power in the overall system.
-Heat storage is used in order to achieve lowest market prices of the electricity consumed by heat pumps.
+Heat storage (if any) is used first in order to utilise solar thermal and, secondly, to relocate electric heating consumption with the aim of Heat storage is used in order to achieve lowest market prices of the electricity consumed by heat pumps.